 She picked up her short bow, slid an arrow from its quiver, nocked it, chose her target, and let fly.
 She didn’t miss.
 After dressing the rabbit, she started a fire.
-Placing the spit over the coals, she set the it close to the flames to sear it, then moved it higher to cook it more slowly.
+Placing the spit over the coals, she set it close to the flames to sear, then moved it higher to cook more slowly.
 The smell of meat roasting made her mouth water.

 Sensing she was being observed, she inspected the horizon and called out, “I’d love to share a bit of rabbit with you.”
 With no answer, Rebekah returned to the spit, giving it another quarter turn.
 When well cooked, she moved it from the heat, sliced off a piece, and speared it.
 “Are you going to have some, or just keep watching me?”